teo1927/Ansible/README.md

 # Ansible-Quick-Start
-Script to initialize the Ansible quick start directory structure and best practice environment
+This Script initializes the Ansible quick start directory structure and best practice environment